mattermost/docs/doc/development/index.md

 All `CHANGELOG.md` entries should be created via the [changelog entries](changelog.md) workflow.

-## Installing the chart from the repo
+## Installation from Repo

-Details on installing from the git repo can be found in the [dev deployment](deploy.md) documentation.
+Details on installing from the git repo can be found in the [developer deployment](deploy.md) documentation.

 ## Naming Conventions